This field is for validation purposes and should be left unchanged.

 Even when I do overcome the fears, frustrations, and sustained risk of rejection to obtain a visa, the scrutiny continues at passport control with an interrogation about my purpose and financial status.
 The reminders that I’m from a foreign land and not entirely welcome are nearly constant, if occasionally subtle.

-But this story to not just about me, but something much deeper: the layers of identity we inherit, sometimes unknowingly, and the quest to find where we fit in a world with few easy answers.
+But this story is not just about me, but something much deeper: the layers of identity we inherit, sometimes unknowingly, and the quest to find where we fit in a world with few easy answers.
 My search ultimately tied me to one of the defining issues of our age, the endless movement of hundreds of millions of people seeking security, stability, and prosperity.

 What does it mean to “belong” somewhere when your roots cross continents, cultures, and faiths?
 How do we reconcile complex pieces of ourselves in societies intent on categorizing us in simple terms?
 In a world increasingly defined by human movement and complex, shifting identities, these questions could hardly be more urgent.